papunmohanty/PyAppScaffold/README.md

 ## Bootstrapping the Project from an existing template

-The Python script `script.py` allows to scaffold project of a given structure specified in the distionary
+The Python script `script.py` allows to scaffold project from a given structure/template specified in the distionary